ptgroup/stepper-motor-controller/README.md

 This section contains advanced controls and parameters that you should probably not need to use.
 The `Automatic step size` controls the initial step size of the automatic seek algorithm; change it if the initial value is too small/large for a particular situation.
 The `Reseek` button will reset the automatic mode step size to the value specified in the `Automatic step size` control; use this if the algorithm gets "lost" and you would like it to try to find a new ideal frequency (for example, you might use this if you've been running the beam for a long time and the automatic mode isn't reacting fast enough to the changes).

+## Technical notes
+The following are various general notes that may be useful when inspecting the LabVIEW code or output.

+### Data file format
+All data files consumed or produced by any part of this project will follow the following column format (in CSV format):
+1. Eventnum (a Unix timestamp; see below)
+2. Polarization
+3. Frequency (optional)
+4. Rate (optional)
+Optional columns may not be present in some output files depending on context.
+However, if, for example, column 4 is present, all preceding columns must be present (possibly with no data or N/A specified in the column).
+All columns except the first two will typically be different for experimental output files; this is not a problem, as the VI will only process the first two values.

+### Time/eventnum format
+All timestamps in input/output files are Unix timestamps; they count the number of seconds since January 1, 1970 at midnight UTC.
+In VIs where a timestamp is given to a LabVIEW control, it must be converted to the epoch used by LabVIEW, which starts at January 1, 1904 at midnight UTC.
+Helper VIs to perform these conversions are located under `Useful subvis`.

+### Loop control and exiting
+Since many loops are used to perform different tasks throughout the project, there must be a way to ensure all the loops are stopped when the used presses `STOP COMMUNICATION` on the main VI.
+This is achieved through the use of `queue` structures; a queue is created which holds boolean values, and which is periodically checked by each loop for a `true` signal waiting in the queue.
+When a `true` signal is detected in the queue by any loop, it will stop execution.
+Thus, to stop all the loops, all that is needed is to insert `true` into the queue.
+A queue is used rather than a notifier because a notifier will block until a specified timeout trying to receive a notification, while a queue can be checked for the presence of a notification without using a timeout.

+### Motor communication and commands
+Motor communication is done via RS232, at a default baud of `38400`.
+There are various commands which can be sent to the motor, and most of these will return some data which can be processed by the VI.
+Commands sent to the motor should always be terminated with a carriage return character (`0x0D`, or `\r`), and a carriage return character will always terminate every line of data sent back by the motor.
+A subvi to make this process easier (automatically formats input and output) is included under `Useful subvis`.

+The commands which can be sent to the motor can be found in the manual, and most are not very useful for our application.
+Multiple commands can be given at once by separating them by a semicolon, e.g. `dis 0.01; mi` to set the move distance to `0.01 revolutions` and then to move the motor accordingly.